The discovery of Aotearoa

 The loss of mature forest

 During this same period large areas of the original forest cover, especially on the drier eastern sides of the main islands, were lost through fire.
-Some areas were accidentally burned.
-Some areas were intentionally burned to clear land for cultivation and villages and to make it easier to hunt certain game, such as burrowing seabirds.
+Some areas were accidentally burned while other areas intentionally burned to clear land for cultivation and villages and to make it easier to hunt certain game, such as burrowing seabirds.

 Expanding matauranga Māori